Charles Bentley (painter): Life

 Bentley painted scenes all over Britain, in Jersey, the north of Ireland, and in Normandy, which he visited several times with Callow between 1836 and 1841.
 He also exhibited views of Venice, Holland and Düsseldorf, but it is not certain that he actually went to these places, as he is known to have painted works after sketches by other people, such as his paintings of Trebizond and Abydos, shown in 1841 and 1849, based on drawings by Coke Smyth.
 He also worked up the illustrations for 12 Views in the Interior of Guiana, published by Rudolf Ackermann in 1841, from studies done on an expedition to South America by John Morison.

 Bentley was not financially successful: Samuel Redgrave described him as "uncertain in his transactions, and always poor".
 He died of cholera on 4 September 1854, leaving a widow, and was buried in the western side of Highgate Cemetery.
 The grave (no.6056) no longer has a headstone or marker.

+His works are in a good number of British museums, and some American ones (though they will usually not be on display), as well as appearing on the art market fairly frequently.